samhartz/Photo3/README.md

   *Hartzell, S., Bartlett, M.S. and A. Porporato (2018) Unified representation of the C3, C4, and CAM photosynthetic pathways with the       Photo3 model.
 Ecological Modelling, doi: 10.1016/j.ecolmodel.2018.06.012.*

 # Model requirements
-Photo3 was developed in Python 3.6 with the following packages: SciPy, NumPy, Pandas, tkinter, Matplotlib.
+Photo3 was developed in Python 3.6 with the following packages: SciPy, NumPy, Pandas, tkinter, SymPy, Matplotlib.
 We suggest intalling a Python distribution such as [Anaconda][An] to meet these requirements.

 [An]: https://www.continuum.io/downloads